fledge-iot/fledge/docs/monitoring/configuration.rst

                }
    }

-Since audit data can be used in the same way as an reading data within Fledge, this allows changes of configuration to be monitored and acted upon in the same way as any data that is changed within Fledge.
+Since audit data can be used in the same way as a reading data within Fledge, this allows changes of configuration to be monitored and acted upon in the same way as any data that is changed within Fledge.

 Using Notifications
 -------------------